Inteli-College/2025-1A-T02-G81-PUBLICO/Report_Modulo_2.md

 - Common pitfalls observed in unsuccessful implementations.

-This research provided a strong theoretical and practical foundation for identifying market opportunities and constraints, helping to inform future decisions regarding the development of digital solutions aimed at building and activating fan communities.
+This research provided a strong theoretical and practical foundation for identifying market opportunities and constraints.